Radarr/Radarr/README.md

 ## Overview

 Aletheia (from Greek ἀλήθεια - "truth, disclosure") is a unified media management system forked from Radarr.
 It provides automated monitoring, downloading, and library management for multiple media types through a single interface.
+It's an ambitious attemp to merge much of the functionality of the arr apps.
+This, in addition to many personal feature requests, QoL improvements, and privacy/security updates.

 **Current Status:** Active development.
 Movie functionality inherited from Radarr is working.
 Multi-media foundation being implemented.